MichalPac/2024-Italian-GP-Dashboard/README.md

 The same DAX code was used for the other sectors accordingly.

 ### 3. Best Top Speed Category
-The following DAX expression calculates and outputs 1 if top speed is best overall
+The following DAX expression outputs 1 if top speed is best overall

 ```DAX
 BestTopSpeedY/N = IF(quali[SpeedST]=MAX(quali[SpeedST]), 1, BLANK())
 ```

 ### 4. Best Lap Time Category
-The following DAX expression calculates and outputs 1 if lap time is best overall
+The following DAX expression coutputs 1 if lap time is best overall

 ```DAX
 BestLapTimeY/N = IF(quali[LapTimeSec] = MIN(quali[LapTimeSec]), 1, BLANK())